 As a state-designated priority rural area, most companies in the Glades region are eligible for many State of Florida and Palm Beach County incentives, grants, and low-cost loan programs.
 Additionally, the BDB evaluates the potential for SBA 7A and 504 loans, USDA and HUD grant and loan programs, New Market Tax Credit packages, venture capital, angel funding, industrial revenue bonds, and other financing mechanisms.
-Ad valorem tax exemption is also available for major employers.
+Ad valorem tax exemption is also available for relocating and expanding companies from Palm Beach County.